San Diego is home to some incredible natural wonders!

 The best time of year to visit Lake Cuyamaca is in the spring or fall when the weather is mild and there are fewer crowds.

-San Diego Bay National Wildlife Refuge
+Check Out San Diego Bay Wildlife Refuge An Ecological Sanctuary

 The San Diego Bay National Wildlife Refuge is both a sanctuary for wildlife and a place of recreation and relaxation for people.